KaiWalter/familyboard-aspnetcore/README.md

 ## What I want to achieve / to learn

-[ ] use the **Microsoft Graph .NET SDK** but with an almost **headless approach** - when the board is logged in once the access token is persited so that even when the machine hosting the board is rebooted the authentication would still work
+[x] use the **Microsoft Graph .NET SDK** but with an almost **headless approach** - when the board is logged in once the access token is persisted so that even when the machine hosting the board is rebooted the authentication would still work
 [x] get started with **GitHub Actions**
 [x] host **ASP.NET Core** in **Docker** on a **Raspberry Pi 3B**